 How to avoid a tyre puncture

-Check your tyres regularly, looking at things like their inflation levels and tyre tread levels to make sure they’re road legal
+Check your tyres regularly, looking at things such as their tyre pressure and tread levels to make sure they’re roadworthy.

-Avoid driving on roads where you’re more likely to get a flat tyre, e.g. roads full of potholes, dirt tracks where rocks stick out or industrial estates where there could be nails or glass on the floor
+Avoid driving on roads where you’re more likely to get a flat tyre.
+This includes roads full of potholes, dirt tracks where rocks stick out or industrial estates where there could be nails or glass on the floor.

-Make sure you keep the repair kit in your car so you’re prepared if the inevitable happens
+Make sure you keep the repair kit in your car so you’re prepared if you do get a puncture.

 What are run-flat tyres?

-Driving on a flat tyre may sound dangerous, but run flat tyres enable you to drive with a puncture for a short distance.
+Driving on a flat tyre might sound dangerous but run-flat tyres enable you to drive with a puncture for a short distance.

-While these tyres can stop you being stranded at the roadside, the you should tell your insurer if you have run-flats fitted, as they could be classed as a modification.
+While run-flat tyres could prevent you being stranded at the roadside, you should tell your insurer if you have them fitted.